arcus-azure/arcus.webapi/docs/preview/03-Features/hosting/formatting-azure-functions.md

 # JSON formatting
 The `Arcus.WebApi.Hosting.AzureFunctions` library provides a way to restrict and configure the JSON input and output formatting of your application.
-This allows for a easier and more secure formatting when working with JSON types.
+This allows for an easier and more secure formatting when working with JSON types.

 > ⚠ These features are only available for Azure Functions using the isolated functions worker.
 For more information on the difference between in-process and isolated Azure Functions, see [Microsoft's documentation](https://learn.microsoft.com/en-us/azure/azure-functions/dotnet-isolated-process-guide).